 Special education teachers work with students who have a range of disabilities and disorders.
 In addition to teaching academic subjects, they may also teach basic skills like communication and life skills.
-The 2017 median pay for special education teachers was $58,980, according to the BLS, and there will be an increase of 8 percent in employment by 2026.
+According to the BLS, the median pay for teachers in this role in 2020 was $61,500, and the BLS predicts an increase of 8% in employment by 2030.
 Some subspecialties in special education require additional training and certification.

 Also called instructional coordinators, teacher leaders oversee curricula and teacher standards in the school.
-They develop instructional material and often serve as a liaison between a group of teachers (a department, for example) and the administration.
+They develop instructional material and often serve as a liaison between teachers (a department, for example) and the administration.
 Teacher leaders tend to have a measure of seniority and typically a master’s degree or more.
-The median pay for a teacher leader in 2017 was $63,750 and the need for teacher leaders is expected to grow by 11 percent by 2026.
+The median pay for a teacher leader in 2020 was $66,970, and the number of teacher leader jobs is expected to grow by 10% by 2030.

 Kindergarten and elementary school teachers are in high demand.
 Often these teachers work in teams.
-Early childhood teachers tend to teach all the basic subjects—like math, science, reading and writing.
-Sometimes early childhood teachers specialize in a subject, like art, and serve the whole school.
-In 2017, the median income of a kindergarten or elementary school teacher was $56,900, according to the BLS
+Early childhood teachers teach all the basic subjects—like math, science, reading and writing.
+Some early childhood teachers specialize in a subject, like art, and serve the whole school.
+In 2020, the median income of a kindergarten or elementary school teacher was $60,660,according to the BLS.

 High School Specializations in Demand

-As previously mentioned, some specializations have a higher demand in Alabama.
-Students who prepare for the following specializations can walk out of graduation with a teaching contract in hand.
+As previously mentioned, some specializations have a higher demand than others.
+Alabama students who prepare for the following specializations can typically walk out of graduation with a teaching contract in hand.

-According to the BLS, there were 15,610 people employed as teachers in Alabama in 2017.
-The median pay in the state was $49,790.
+The 2021 median annual salary for teachers in Alabama is $55,953.
 Subject-matter teachers tend to work 10 months out of the year.
-During the summer months, most teachers are expected to devote some time to professional development and classroom/curriculum prep.
+Most teachers are expected to devote some time to professional development and classroom/curriculum prep during the summer months.

 The following subject matters are the most in demand:

 Are you passionate about sports?
 Are you interested in helping others live a healthy lifestyle?
-Alabama needs PE teachers.
+Respond to the Alabama teacher shortage by becoming a PE teacher.
 The state is known for its passion for high school and college sports.
 Many PE teachers also coach sports teams and are expected to give lessons on health and hygiene.

 Math and Science

 Teachers specializing in STEM or STEAM (science, technology, engineering—sometimes the arts—and math) subjects are expected to be some of the highest in demand as technology and science rapidly evolves.
-STEAM subjects include math at all levels, chemistry, biology, computer science, physics, statistics, and all of the fine arts.
+STEAM subjects include math at all levels, chemistry, biology, computer science, physics, statistics, and fine arts.

 Teacher testing in Alabama is handled by the Alabama Educator Certification Assessment Program (AECAP).
 Three basic skills assessments (applied mathematics, reading for information, and writing) and the Praxis II exams for subject proficiency are required.
 There are over 90 different tests ranging from agriculture to world languages.
 If you test in Alabama, your score report will be automatically sent to the state department of education.